Overview

 and Revealing the Earths True Nature"

-From the Orita Katsuko Dance Performance.
+From the Katsuko Orita Dance Performance.
 The brains behind Orita's work during the 1980s were:

 - Midori Ishii and Katsuko Orita Dance Studio